csc-training/hip-programming/docs/07-multi-gpu.md

 // Disable peer access
 hipError_t hipDeviceDisablePeerAccess(int peerDevice)
 ```
-* Between AMD GPUs, the peer access is always enabled (if supported)
+* between AMD GPUs, the peer access is always enabled (if supported)

 # Peer to Peer Communication

-* Devices have separate memories
+* devices have separate memories
-* With devices supporting unified virtual addressing, `hipMemCpy()` with
+* with devices supporting unified virtual addressing, `hipMemCpy()` with
   `kind=hipMemcpyDefault`, works:
 ```cpp
 hipError_t hipMemcpy(void* dst, void* src, size_t count, hipMemcpyKind kind)
 ```
-* Other option which does not require unified virtual addressing
+* other option which does not require unified virtual addressing
 ```cpp
 hipError_t hipMemcpyPeer(void* dst, int  dstDev, void* src, int srcDev, size_t count)
 ```
-* If direct peer to peer access is not available or implemented, the functions should fall back to a normal copy through host memory
+* falls back to a normal copy through host memory whn  direct peer to peer access is not available

 # Compiling MPI+HIP Code

-* Trying to compile code with any HIP calls with other than the `hipcc`
+* trying to compile code with any HIP calls with other than the `hipcc`
   compiler can result in errors
-* Either set MPI compiler to use `hipcc`, eg for OpenMPI:
+* either set MPI compiler to use `hipcc`, eg for OpenMPI:
 ```bash
 OMPI_CXXFLAGS='' OMPI_CXX='hipcc'
 ```
 * or separate HIP and MPI code in different compilation units compiled with
   `mpicxx` and `hipcc`
     * Link object files in a separate step using `mpicxx` or `hipcc`
-* on LUMI, `cc` and `CC` wrappers know about both MPI and HIP
+* **on LUMI, `cc` and `CC` wrappers know about both MPI and HIP**

 # Selecting the Correct GPU

-* Typically all processes on the node can access all GPUs of that node
+* typically all processes on the node can access all GPUs of that node
-* The following implementation allows utilizing all GPUs using one process per GPU
+* implementation for using 1 GPU per 1 MPI process

 ```cpp
 int deviceCount, nodeRank;